ravital/pats/README.md

 Flexibility includes the following:

 - a "universal" reference string (this means the reference string is independent of the relation so we wouldn't need to generate a new reference string to prove a new statement each time)
-- support of arbitrary computation (can we express more complex logic with our scheme? e.g. voting)
+- support of arbitrary computation (can we express more complex logic with our scheme?)
 - support of "stateful" computation (can incorporate some notion of state/time)

 ### Trust Level

-Trust level indcates if we must trust any party to be "honest" to ensure the system is secure (i.e. trusted setup process).
+Trust level indcates if we must trust any party to be "honest" to ensure the system is "secure" (e.g. trusted setup process).

 Schemes that use a trusted setup process, for example, require a higher degree of trust than those that don't.
 If the party involved in the trusted setup process behaves maliciously, he/she can violate the "zero-knowledge" aspect of the system.
 Some recent ZKP schemes use "updateable" structured reference strings which require less trust than schemes with a static trusted setup, but more trust than ZKP scheme with no trusted setup whatsoever.